3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d01/student_labs/node_lab.md

 # Part One — Headfirst into Node and HTTP

 Create a directory called `node_lab`. cd into that directory.
-Touch a file called `server.js` and paste the following code into that file
+Touch a file called `server.js` and paste the following code into that file:

 ```js
 var http = require('http');